Kelith/Muse-lie-detection/README.md

 <!-- Methods -->
 ## Tools

-A. Participants and settings
+* Participants and settings
 39 healthy subjects (age 17-62) with no history of mental disorder.
 Environment settings included parks, university classrooms and private houses.
-B. Experimental protocol
+* Experimental protocol
-a.
-Before the experiment, participants were instructed to lie during a card game on a smartphone in such a way that it would not have been possible to discover a secret card by simply analyzing the behavioral responses.
+    1. Before the experiment, participants were instructed to lie during a card game on a smartphone in such a way that it would not have been possible to discover a secret card by simply analyzing the behavioral responses.
-b.
-A random card (probe) was shown to the subject who was asked to keep this card secret in memory.
+    2. A random card (probe) was shown to the subject who was asked to keep this card secret in memory.
-c.
-A series of 39 random cards appeared on the screen; the subject was instructed to answer “Yes” or “No” to the (implicit) question about the possible matching between the displayed card and the probe card.
+    3. A series of 39 random cards appeared on the screen; the subject was instructed to answer “Yes” or “No” to the (implicit) question about the possible matching between the displayed card and the probe card.
 As participants were asked to lie during the game, the suggested strategy was that they had to press the button “No” when the secret card occurred (probe trial) and “Yes” when a different card, freely chosen by them during the game, occurred (target trial).
 Otherwise, they had to press ”No”.
 Probe and target cards randomly appeared more than once (min 1 max 4) during the experiment.

 <p align="right">(<a href="#top">back to top</a>)</p>